International relations

 • National security, ensuring U.S. technological and military superiority over China.

-• The importance of the Chinese market for U.S. companies, whose sales in the Asian giant are close to US$600 billion annually.
+• The importance of the Chinese market for US companies, whose sales in the Asian giant are close to US$600 billion annually.